Mu2e/CRVHardwareDB/README.md

 # CRVHardwareDB

-Code to work with the CRV Hardware DB.
+Code for work using the CRV Hardware DB.
+This includes data entry code and and code to analyze information read back from the DB.